yo-gi/notes/README.md

   - [ ] Send him the specific parts of the website that we also want to backfill based on the video
 - [ ] Formula extractions / calculator extractions

+Right now in @apps/backend/src/temporal/workflows/flow-agent/orchestrate-single-extraction.ts we have this new pattern where we split one large extraction call into separate temporal activities to better spread the load out.
+We want to similarly split up the citations flow into smaller chunks and call them as part of separate activities.
+The relevant code for this and some basic guidance is in @apps/backend/src/temporal/workflows/flow-agent/orchestrate-bulk-extraction.ts and also in @apps/backend/src/temporal/flows/cite-flow-model.ts

+Could you implement this split?

+## Capabilities

+Existing capabilities
+- Connecting to random APIs
+- Reasoning over 50~ pages of documents to extract simple-medium complexity results
+- Email/text back and forth - simple conversations (10~ turns)
+- Filling out templated PDFs and excel files
+- Navigating medium complexity websites
+- Web Search, deep research
+- Using our existing UI and design to show a BPO workflow

+New capabilities
+On the order of a few days
+- Small improvements to document understanding and reasoning
+- Generating a somewhat bespoke PDF or Word doc
+- Filling out a Word doc
+- Building a simple extension to our site with some new display type (ex: 1035 exchange history)

+On the order of 1-2 weeks
+- Direct integrations with any insurance system
+- Deep investigation into 100~ pages of documents to put together a complex chain of hand offs
+- Email/text back and forth - complex conversations (40~ turns)
+- Filling out a medium complexity Excel file
+- New visualization for a single kind of workflow (ex: )

+On the order of a month
+- Reasoning over and filling out a complex Excel file
+- Custom view for a complex workflow that looks very different from current site

+On the order of 3-6 months
+- 95% reliability on complex voice calls
+- 95% reliability on complex computer use

 # Monday Dec 8 2025

 **Urgent**